 American Woodmark Corporation manufactures and distributes kitchen, bath and home organization products for the remodeling and new home construction markets.
 Its products are sold on a national basis directly to home centers and builders and through a network of independent dealers and distributors.
-At April 30, 2024, the Company operated 18 manufacturing facilities in the United States and Mexico and eight primary service centers and one distribution center located throughout the United States.
+At April 30, 2025, the Company operated 17 manufacturing facilities located throughout the United States and Mexico and eight primary service centers and one distribution center located throughout the United States.